ajayhanssen/SudokuSolver/README.md

 SudokuSolver is an advanced Python-based application for recognizing and solving Sudoku puzzles.
 It combines computer vision techniques, optical character recognition (OCR), and algorithmic problem-solving to deliver an end-to-end solution for Sudoku puzzles.

+## Quick file overview
+Run each of these fiels to run example usage.
+- **app.py**:
+  - Main file, combining all the scripts below.
+Contains the GUI.
+- **geometrical.py**:
+  - Detects sudoku puzzle and de-warps it.
+- **field_recognizer.py**:
+  - Splits grid into cells and uses OCR to detect the numbers.
+- **solver.py**:
+  - Contains solving algorithm to solve any (solvable) sudoku puzzle

 ## Features

 - **Computer Vision for Puzzle Recognition**: